soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 `subparser` takes *command modifiers* (which can be constructed
-with the `command` function) as input, and produces a `Parser`.
+with the `command` function) as input and produces a `Parser`.
-`command` takes the command name (in our case "convert" or "convert-dir")
+`command` takes the command name (in our case, "convert" or "convert-dir")
 and a `ParserInfo a`, and produces a command modifier.
 As we've seen
-before these modifiers have a `Monoid` instance and they can be
+before these modifiers have a `Monoid` instance, and they can be
 composed, meaning that we can append multiple commands to serve as alternatives.

 A `ParserInfo a` can be constructed with the `info` function: